jcs-instructor/mobtimer/backlog.md

 # Next (CURRENT TOP GOALS: 1.
 DOGFOOD, 2.
 PREP FOR CUSTOMERS TO USE)

 - [ ] **Address Edit Participants & Roles flakiness**
       - [ ] Tests are failing in requestResponse.mockSocket.integration.test.ts.
-We need to send more parameters in setSocketListener call in that file.
+            - [x] Send more parameters in setSocketListener call in test file
+            - [ ] One test is still failing
       - [ ] Change style to keep all Edit Roles info togther (label and inputbox), wrapping all together if needed below Edit Participants as appropriate
       - [ ] Bug: After refresh while timer is running, timer shows 0:00 instead of actual time remaining
       - [ ] Move document.title related code to UI